matloff/TidyverseSkeptic/README.md

 -- bags, mugs, and shoes.
 A popular Tidy
 Tuesday series has arisen on Twitter.
 At times, it has even veered into the realm of cult.
 There are many who equate Hadley Wickham with R itself.
+He is treated like a rock star by R "groupies."
 What a difference from the staid R community of yore!
+We who have been in R since the early days applaud RStudio for spreading the word.

 Putting the hero worship aside, at the very least one can say that many if not most in that huge Tidy following view R to consist mainly as